Terry can be described as a radio legend in his own right!

-Terry has been running Vibe FM, with the support of an exciting board and talented staff, since 2009.
+Since 2009 Terry ran Vibe FM, with the support of an exciting board and talented staff.
 Apart from managing radio stations, Terry has also trained many local presenters, supported local bands, and been repeatedly invited to speak and deliver presentations at international broadcasting conferences in various cities throughout Europe including Rome, London and Athens.

 In 2004 Terry was instrumental in launching radio awards that recognised local talent, bringing local bands and singers together to give a unique concert, with all proceeds raised being shared among a number of children’s charities.

 Terry was diagnosed with Acute Myeloid Leukaemia (AML).
 AML is a type of blood cancer that is caused by the bone marrow essentially malfunctioning and releasing immature white blood cells, known as blasts, into the blood stream.
 Being immature, and therefore underdeveloped, these cells are not able to properly carry out their function in fighting off infections and the patient’s immune system is severely compromised.

 On being diagnosed, he was hospitalised and given his first line treatment of four rounds of chemotherapy.
 The aim was to wipe out the faulty bone marrow and hopefully have healthy tissue grow back.
 Wiping out your bone marrow of course leaves you defenceless against infection and during the recovery period, and Terry was in hospital for the most part of four to five months in 2016.